-It felt a bit flippant at first, and a bit at odds with the whole notion of having a photography exhibit consisting of pieces you shot 40 years ago; however, the more I think about it, the more it makes sense.
+It felt a bit flippant at first, and a bit at odds with the whole notion of having a photography exhibit consisting of pieces you shot 40 years ago.
+However, the more I think about it, the more it makes sense.
 Roberta’s philosophy is that of documenting and celebrating the past, not mourning it.
 It makes no sense to lament the end of something that existed, quite happily and quite intensely, for several years.
-Be glad you lived it, and look back on it fondly, but accept the nature of it as a fleeting moment in time and make sure to be present for the next one.
+Be glad you lived it, and look back on it fondly, but accept its nature as a fleeting moment in time, and make sure to be present for the next one.

 That night, Magu and I have dinner at our friend’s German restaurant.
 On the way back home, the subway breaks down and I become hopelessly lost.
 I have a lot of time to think as I roam the streets of Constitución looking for a bus that will get me home.
 And I think about that moment in time: the moment when a photographer (who wasn’t a photographer) picked up a camera for the first time, to capture four musicians (who weren’t musicians) as they made their own rudimentary little rock songs.